The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 2. Travel and tourism:

-• Travel planning: Function calling agents can access travel APIs to compare flight options, book hotels, suggest itineraries, and even provide real-time updates on flight delays or weather conditions.
+• Travel planning: Function calling agents can access travel APIs to compare flight options, book hotels, suggest itineraries, and even provide real-time updates on flight delays.

 • Personalized recommendations: By integrating with travel review platforms, function calling-based applications can offer tailored restaurant, attraction, and activity recommendations based on user preferences and budget.